shanapu/MyJailbreak/README.md

 ```
 - sm_warden_version - Shows the version of the SourceMod plugin MyJailbreak - Warden
 - sm_warden_enable: 0 - disabled, 1 - enable the Warden plugin.
 Default 1
+- sm_warden_cmd: Set your custom chat command for become warden. no need for sm_ or ! .
+Default "simon" results in !simon /simon & sm_simon
 - sm_warden_become: 0 - disabled, 1 - enable !w / !warden - player can choose to be Warden.
 If disabled you should need sm_warden_choose_random 1.
 Default 1
 - sm_warden_choose_random: 0 - disabled, 1 - enable pic random Warden if there is still no Warden after sm_warden_choose_time.
 Default 1
 - sm_warden_choose_time: Time in seconds a random Warden will picked when no Warden was set. need sm_warden_choose_random 1.
 Default 20